whatmakeart/whatmakeart.github.io/content/articles/reproducibility-in-art.md

 ## Which is the Original?

-Printmaking is another way of making multiples.
-Which is the original, the block or plate?
+When making a print, which is the original, the block or plate?
 The first print?
 The best print?
 Does it matter?
+Would you pay more money for the fist print edition or for the ten-thousandth print edition if both were identical except for their order in the sequence of production.

-Andy Warhol used printmaking to examine concepts of originality and media in pop culture.
+Andy Warhol used printmaking's ability to make multiples to examine concepts of originality and media in pop culture.

 ## Reproduction and Appropriation Legal or Illegal?